SoftwareEngineeringToolDemos/ICSE-2014-Atlas/README.md

 # ICSE-2014-Atlas

 Atlas: a new way to explore software, build analysis tools.
-Atlas is a new software snalysis platform from Ensoft Corp.
-It decouples the domain-specific analysis goal by splitting analysis into two distinct phases.

 This repository contains information related to the tool **Atlas** presented in International Conference on Software Engineering, 2014.
 The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?id=2591065).